-The faculty hold certain beliefs and concepts essential for the education of the associate degree nurse.
+The faculty hold certain beliefs and concepts essential for the education of the practical nurse.
 These beliefs and concepts are the foundation of the curriculum and organize its design, implementation and evaluation and are in accord with the mission and goals of the College.

-The faculty view people as unique individuals who are members of a diverse community.
-Each person possesses unique physical, emotional, intellectual, spiritual, and social dimensions.
+The faculty view people as unique individuals who are members of a diverse and global community.
+Each person possesses unique physical, emotional, intellectual, spiritual, social and cultural dimensions that evolve with life experiences.
 These dimensions affect behavior and change across the life span.
-People are deserving of respect and dignity and are entitled to achieve their maximal level of health and wellness.
+People are deserving of respect and dignity.

-People exist as part of a global society and a community-at-large with common interests and goals.
-Biological, social, psychological, political and cultural forces influence their interaction with the social environment.
-The health care system is an integral part of this global society.
+People exist as part of a global society with common interests and goals.
+The health care system is an integral part of this global society and exists to serve people and populations to achieve optimal health.

-Health is dynamic, interactive state of optimal, holistic well-being, which is affected by multiple dimensions and the individual's perception of his basic needs for a safe environment, physical integrity, psychosocial integrity, and health promotion.
-A state of illness exists when an individual is unable to obtain optimal wellness.
-Individuals strive to attain wellness across the lifespan.
+Health is a dynamic, holistic state of well-being, which is affected by multiple forces and the individual's perception of needs.
+Individuals strive to attain wellness through adaptation.

-Nursing is an art and science, which uses caring as the foundation for practice to assist individuals to meet their basic human needs and achieve optimal wellness.
-Nursing uses the nursing process, communication and critical thinking as a framework for decision-making and delivery of outcome based nursing care.
-Nursing is an integral part of the collaborative health care system that provides assistance to empower individuals, families and diverse communities.
+Nursing is an art and science, which uses caring as the foundation for practice to assist individuals to meet their basic needs and achieve optimal wellness.
+Nursing uses the nursing process, evidence-based practice, and clinical reasoning as a framework for decision-making.
+Nursing is an integral part of the health care system.

-The faculty believe that learning is a dynamic, student-centered, interactive process in which knowledge is acquired in the cognitive, psychomotor, and affective domains resulting in behavioral changes.
-Learning is maximized when knowledge can be acquired progressively with increasing levels of complexity.
-In nursing education, behavioral changes are observable through the demonstration of clinical skills and application of classroom theory and acquisition of values relevant to nursing.
+The faculty believe that learning is a dynamic, student-centered, lifelong interactive process in which knowledge is acquired in the cognitive, psychomotor, and affective domains.
+Learning occurs when knowledge can be acquired progressively with increasing levels of complexity.
+Situated cognition and experiential learning are essential to nursing education.
+In nursing education, learning is evident by the acquisition of knowledge, skills and attitudes relevant to the profession.
+Learners are served best through a mutual caring commitment between teacher and learner, and education that is accessible, flexible, and designed to meet the educational goals of students with a diversity of backgrounds, abilities and needs.